EricZinda/Perplexity/backlog.md

         Text Tree: _the_q(x11,_steak_n_1(x11),pronoun_q(x3,pron(x3),_want_v_1(e2,x3,x11)))

         Interpretation: perplexity.system_vocabulary.the_all_q, __main__.match_all_n_concepts, perplexity.system_vocabulary.generic_q, __main__.pron, __main__._want_v_1
 - /runparse 0, "a table for 2 and 4" --> There is more than a table for 2 thin, 4 thin (all together)
     - takes forever
     - returns a weird error
-- BUG: We would like the menus/the steaks
-    - match_all_the_concept_n() does not check the plurality of "menus/steaks" to make sure there are conceptually 2 or more
-- show us 3 menus -> there are less than 2 "we"
-    - the error for "we usually give on menu per customer" isn't coming through
-    - Because "Phase2LessThan" is forced and overwrites the error
-    - Need to take another look at the way errors get propagated through
-- "Did I order a steak for my son?" -> There isn't such a son here
-- table for two crashes

 - If you ask how much the soup and salad cost, johnny still thinks we haven't asked the cost
 - Just two, my son Johnny and me.
 - Need a way to clear out the order